WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Dnd/Mine/Campaigns/Starfall/Skeleton Dungeon.md

 	- Room 6
 - Other Other Tapestry
 	- Room 9
+## The Depth
 ![Skeleton Dungeon Finale.jpg](/img/user/images/Skeleton%20Dungeon%20Finale.jpg)
 -  Shattered Skeletons Throughout The Hallways Up To The Main Floor
 - Stuck Door (DC 18 Strength Check) That Slams Back Shut If Nobody Holds It
 	- 10ft Drop Into The Water To Skip The Door
 - The Boss At The End Of The Dungeon Is Already Dead
 	- Two Smaller Versions Of The Same Monster (Its Babies) Are Dead Beside It
-	- There Is A Chain Bound Skeleton And How You Treat Him Derermines An Invisible Mark You Get
 	- There Is No Loot, No Secret Passage, No Excuses
+- There Is A Chain Bound Skeleton And How You Treat Him (Unprompted) Determines An Invisible Mark You Get
+	- Ally, Enemy, Oddity
 - Bottomless Pit
 	- If Someone Falls In They Have To Be Fished Out
 		- There Are People In Nearby City That Are Used To Fishing Poeple Out Of The Pit